didx-xyz/aries-cloudapi-python/docs/Governance as Code.md

 Similar to Verifiers, Tenants for Holders are created within the Trust Ecosystem's multitenant AcaPy agent.
 Follow these steps to create new Holders for your trust ecosystem:

-1. Access the API through [Governance Cloud API](http://localhost:8100/docs)
+1. Access the API through [CloudAPI-Multitenant-Admin](http://localhost:8100/docs)
 2. Authenticate using `tenant-admin.`+`APIKEY` role
-3. Generate a new tenant with a `POST` to the API endpoint `/admin/tenants/` using the request body in the example below
+3. Generate a new tenant with a `POST` to the API endpoint `/tenant-admin/v1/admin/tenants/` using the request body in the example below

    ```json
    {